braxtonb/node-stream/README.md

 * To *build* the production version of the project, run `npm run build`
 * To *run* the production version of the project, run `npm start`

+Looking for what each npm script does?
+Try `npm run ntl` to select a script to run from a list of commands and their descriptions.

 ## Useful links